Samsung jumps the shark with fake news

 Samsung didn’t launch a phone at this year’s Mobile World Congress like LG, Motorola, Huawei, BlackBerry and Nokia.
 Instead, Samsung is holding a massive event in New York City at the end of March to announce the Galaxy S8.
 At MWC Samsung announced two tablets.

-I agued yesterday that Samsung doesn’t need MWC anymore.
-The company can commend even attention from the industry that it doesn’t need a trade show’s audience to launch a device.
+I argued yesterday that Samsung doesn’t need MWC anymore.
+The company can command enough attention from the industry that it doesn’t need a trade show audience to launch a device.

 We’ve reached out to Samsung for comment.